shinybrar/skaha/docs/client.md

 # Skaha Client

 The `skaha.client` module provides a client for the Skaha server.
-The client is based of the `Requests` library and provides a simple interface to the Skaha server.
+The client is based of the `httpx` library and provides a simple interface to the Skaha server.
 The client configures the authorization headers for user authentication and container registry access.

 ::: skaha.client.SkahaClient